Foreign Account Tax Compliance Act (FATCA)

 To be FATCA compliant, FXCM must register its own FFIs with the IRS.
 In addition, FATCA regulations require FXCM to review existing onboarding and withholding processes and enhance them to comply with the regulations.

 As part of an enhanced client onboarding process, additional documentation may be requested for clients holding accounts at FXCM.
-For instance, FXCM may need to obtain tax forms (i.e. W9/W8 series documents) after July 1, 2014, from both new and existing accountholders in order to identify the client's tax classification.
+For instance, FXCM may need to obtain tax forms (i.e. W9/W8 series documents), from both new and existing accountholders in order to identify and report the client's tax classification.

 In what cases do I need to submit a Form W-9/W8-BEN/W8-BEN-E to FXCM?

 In order to determine if tax withholding is applicable, FXCM must authenticate the residency of its accountholders.
 For instance, if an account is held by a non U.S. citizen or non U.S. registered business entity, FXCM may require a Certification of Foreign Status, such as Form W8-BEN or W8-BEN-E for the account.
-Similarly, if an account is held by a U.S. citizen, U.S. resident alien or U.S. business entity, the accountholder may be required to certify his/her tax status by completing a Form W-9.
+Similarly, if an account is held by a U.S. citizen, U.S. resident alien or U.S. business entity, the accountholder is required to certify his/her tax status by completing a Form W-9 or equivalent.

 How will I know what Form to complete?